mozilla/data-docs/src/cookbooks/data_modeling/using_aggregates.md

 - The query does _not_ require UDFs, UNNESTING arrays, COUNT DISTINCT, ORDER BY or any DML operation different from SELECT.
 - The query uses a WITH clause, COUNTIF, INNER JOIN or TIMESTAMP_ADD.
 These are all supported.
 - The data does not need to be backfilled.
+- When considering materialized views, a common practice is to use a combination of an aggregate table to store historical data (e.g. older than 2 days) and use a materialized view to track data in real-time (e.g. aggregate data that is just coming in).
+This allows to run backfills on the aggregate table.

 #### A Looker PDT is suitable when: